jazz-community/welcome/CONTRIBUTING.md

 To be added.

 ## Becoming a member
 All _jazz-community_ projects are public, so you can contribute to any repository through pull requests.
-Avery repository has an owning team associated who will drive the project, merge pull requests and manage releases.
-If you want to become a _core member_ of one project, open an issue within that repository and express your wish.
-To ensure the quality of our projects, you may fulfill one of the following requirements:
+Every repository has an owning team associated which will drive the project, merge pull requests and manage releases.
+If you want to become a _core member_ of a project, open an issue within that repository and express your wish.
+To ensure the quality of our projects, you may have to fulfill one of the following requirements:
 - You have proven your skills by contributing high quality pull requests within that repository in the past
 - You are endorsed by an existing core member to join
 - You have proven your skills in another open source project and you agree with the project vision of the existing members